The Dollfuss Concordat with Secret Supplement (1933) : text

 Dollfuss was assassinated shortly after ratifying the concordat, but it remained in force until the Germans invaded in 1938.
 Like the concordat concluded the same month with Hitler, it contains a secret supplement.
 The concordat was revived in 1958, but by then two of its main topics were regulated by the state: marriage had become a civil matter and financial support for the Church, a private affair.

-At the end of the concordat is the Secret Supplement which was designed to circumvent two very different laws.
+At the end of the concordat is the Secret Supplement ("Supplementary Protocol") which was designed to circumvent two different laws.

 His Holiness Pope Pius XI and the Republic of Austria, united in the common desire to newly regulate in an enduring fashion the legal position of the Catholic Church in the Republic of Austria to the advantage of ecclesiastical and religious life, have resolved to enter into a solemn accord.